 Why Is “Grain-Free” Dog Food So Popular?

 I don’t know about you, but I have never witnessed my dog pick up the phone, and make calls to major pet food companies, requesting a dog food with no grain.
 No, I think we have humans at work here!
 Let me explain this further with the following details.

 Do you remember just a few years ago when the Gluten-Free diet became so popular with individuals throughout the world?
 For those of you who may not be familiar with the term ‘Gluten,’ it is a form of protein that is found in such grains as barley, wheat, and and rye to name a few.

 You see, there are a number of individuals who became ill or unsettled after eating gluten.
 Celiac Disease, a disease associated with the consumption of gluten resulted in digestive issues that affected the small intestine.
 According to The Celiac Disease Foundation, Celiac Disease affects an estimated three million Americans.

 What does this have to do with grain-free dog food?
 Glad you asked.
-The trend or fad of consuming a gluten-free diet became very popular amongst individuals everywhere and still is today.
+The trend or fad of consuming a gluten-free, dry dog foods diet became very popular amongst individuals everywhere and still is today.
 Many believed that omitting gluten (Grains) from their diet would be beneficial to their overall health.
-As a result of this trend, many pet owners believed that dog food brands that promoted grain free recipes was appropriate for their four-legged companions as well, and top dog food brands quickly jumped on board with this idea, producing dog food with no grain.
+As a result of this trend, many pet owners believed that dog food brands that promoted grain free recipes was appropriate for their four-legged companions as well, and top dog food brands quickly jumped on board with this idea, producing dog foods with no grain.

 In addition to this, there are those who believe our dogs simply can’t digest grains in a proper manner.
 Others believe that certain grains, primarily wheat, may be the main cause of food allergies with their pooch.
 With that said, there are those who would refute this idea, and would actually suggest that certain grains are beneficial to a dog’s overall health.
 More on that now.